OF YOUR STAY

 Betancuria is a 1h 15m drive from Corralejo to the centre of the island along roads with hairpin bends.
 There are breathtaking views from the many viewpoints on the way.

-Be aware that restaurants in Betancuria shut mid-afternoon.
+Be aware that restaurants in Betancuria often shut mid-afternoon.

 Stunning ravine walk